 For all cases, please refer to the rules of the race.

 Is there a time limit to finish the stage?

 For safety reasons and logistics we have to establish a time limit to finish the stages.
 The cut-off time of each stage is communicated in the morning, once the weather conditions have been assessed and eventual modification to the course made.
 In some of the stages, a cut-off time might be established at the mid-race point.

 Is the course marked?

-Yes, the course is marked with arrows and biodegradable paint spray.
+Yes, the course is marked with arrows and tape.
 People with flags will marshal some of the intersections.

 Will the GPS tracks be made available?

 Yes, the GPS tracks will be available and it is mandatory to use them for navigation in conjunction with course markings.